WEGnology Gateway Edge Agent Usage

 #

-# host = 'broker.app.wnology.com'
+# host = 'broker.app.wnology.io'

 #

-# Valid options are 'mqtts://', 'mqtt://', 'wss://', and 'ws://'
+# Valid options are 'mqtts', 'mqtt', 'wss', and 'ws'

 # Environment Variable: BROKER_PROTOCOL